jgathogo/mpesa_finance_tracker/planning.md

 ## 📱 Product Overview:**

 The M-Pesa SMS Finance Tracker will offer a streamlined user experience, primarily focusing on automated transaction capture.
 Upon initial launch or when the user initiates SMS tracking, the app will request necessary SMS reading permissions with a clear explanation of its purpose.
 Once granted, it will access the SMS inbox, identify M-Pesa transaction messages, and parse them to extract critical details like transaction ID, amount, date, time, and type.
 These parsed transactions will be presented to the user in a clean, chronological list.
 For each transaction, the user will be prompted to optionally upload a corresponding receipt (either by taking a new photo or selecting a screenshot from their gallery).
-A user-friendly interface will also allow for categorization of each transaction (e.g., "Groceries," "Transport," "Utilities").
+A user-friendly interface will also allow for categorization of each transaction (e.g., "Groceries," "Transport," "Utilities"), and users will be able to manage their custom categories.

 **High-Level Architecture Description:**